4 Min Read

 - Organize old photos and mementos or start a new photo scrapbook.

 - Give back to others.
-Many hospitals and organizations have ongoing projects you can contribute to, like knitting blankets or caps for NICUs or sewing face masks.
+Many hospitals and organizations have ongoing projects you can contribute to, like knitting blankets or caps for NICUs.

 - Take a virtual museum tour.

-At this time, all on-site communal activities at Grand Oaks have been cancelled due to COVID-19.
-However, our residents usually enjoy a host of activities from cultural offerings to physical, brain, and social activities.
+Grand Oaks residents enjoy a host of activities from cultural offerings to physical, brain, and social activities.
 Learn all about our activities at Grand Oaks and contact us if you’d like to learn more.